 The Scope block displays inputs signals with respect to simulation time.

 Scope window — If a Scope window is closed at the start of a simulation, scope data is still written to the connected Scope.
 As a result, if you open a Scope after a simulation, the Scope window displays the input signal or signals.

 Time step values — The Scope block only displays major time step values.
-The scope displays additional interpolated points between major time steps if specified by the refine parameter.
+If specified by the refine parameter, the scope displays additional interpolated points between major time steps.

 Multiple y-axes (plots) — A Scope window can display multiple y-axes (graphs) with one graph per input port.
 All of the y-axes have a common time range on the x-axis.
 The Scope block allows you to adjust the amount of time and the range of input values displayed.
 You can modify the Scope parameter values during a simulation.

 Data type support — The Scope block accepts real (not complex) signals of any data type that Simulink® supports, including fixed-point and enumerated data types.
 The Scope block also accepts homogeneous vectors.
 For more information, see Data Types Supported by Simulink in the Simulink documentation.

 Note: A Floating Scope block has the same functionality as a Scope block, but it is not connected to signal lines.
 Use the Signal Selector to add and display signals on a Floating Scope.

 Note: If you want to display internal data from a library block that you create, do not use a Scope block inside the library block.
 Instead, provide your library block with output ports, and then connect the ports to a Scope block external to the library block.

 Use scope parameters to change axis (graph) settings, data logging options, and figure color and style.